jlgrons/ssROC/README.md

 # ssROC
 R package for Semi-Supervised ROC (ssROC) Analysis for Reliable and Streamlined Evaluation of Phenotyping Algorithms.

+# Note: This used an old version of the code.

 # Installation
 ```{R, eval = FALSE}